dcalhoun286/storefront/README.md

 The following user/developer stories detail the major functionality for this phase of the project:

-- As a user, I expect to see a lsit of available product categories in the store so that I can easily browse products
+- As a user, I expect to see a list of available product categories in the store so that I can easily browse products
 - As a user, I want to choose a category and see a list of all available products matching that category
 - As a user, I want a clean, easy to user user interface so that I can shop the online store with confidence